Car-edible Witness

 Now we're talking exciting.

-Nicole, I'm aligned North Dakota there just a minute ago, and I apologize for that.
+Nicole, I'm aligned to North Dakota there just a minute ago, and I apologize for that.
+What's it like there?
+I'm very curious.

 I've never been to either of the Dakotas.
+What's it like?

-So North Dakota is beautiful.
+So, North Dakota is beautiful.

 However,